-So I haven’t found self isolation too hard, stressful or different to my normal life.
+So I haven’t found self-isolation too hard, stressful or different from my normal life.
 Why?
 Because my life changed when I was officially diagnosed with Myalgic Encephalomyelitis or Chronic Fatigue Syndrome in 2013.

 Although this illness is INVISIBLE we are not.